The example highlights a number of important GKE concepts:

 gcloud command-line tool

-The first step is to create a Kubernetes Engine cluster on which you'll run the guestbook application and the Redis service.
+The first step is to create a GKE cluster on which you'll run the guestbook application and the Redis service.

 gcloud container clusters list gcloud container clusters describe guestbook